 On-campus employment for F-1 international students is limited to 20 hours a week (part-time) during the fall and spring semesters and 40 hours a week (full-time) during summer and university breaks.
 F-1 undergraduate and graduate students may begin on-campus employment at the beginning of their first semester at USC.

-Students are advised to sign up for direct deposit to receive payment for hourly work, stipends and reimbursements.
+Students are advised to sign up for a direct deposit to receive payment for hourly work, stipends, and reimbursements.

 International students are not eligible for work-study positions on campus, as these positions are funded only for US citizens and permanent residents by the US government.
 Work-study positions are advertised as “College Work-Study Preferred” or CWSP.

 Part-Time Enrollment and On-Campus Employment

 Any international student working on campus must be enrolled in at least the minimum number of units below in order to be on USC payroll under US Labor Laws.
 Please note that this is a separate issue from requesting a Reduced Course Load (RCL) and on-campus employment does not authorize students to go below full-time without RCL permission from OIS:

 The only exceptions are: